bini823/mp/README.md

 </tr>
 <tr>
 <th>WWW redirection Test</th>
-<td>redirect is not place to redirect traffic from your non-preferred domain.
+<td>Redirect is not place to redirect traffic from your non-preferred domain.
 Your website does not directs </td>
 <td>Website should directs <b>www.powermin.nic.in</b> and <b>powermin.nic.in</b> to the same URL.</td>
 </tr>
 <tr>